volosomniare/ffrk_scripting/README.md

 The purpose of these scripts is to autoplay certain battles in Final Fantasy Record Keeper on an emulator.

 ## Prerequistes
+* Computer with the ability to change display resolution to 1920x1080 (if your max resolution is less than that, you will likely have to manually create the images in the images folder yourself)
 * MuMu App Player (http://mumu.163.com/global/download/en/)
 * FFRK installed and working on MuMu
 * AutoHotkey (https://www.autohotkey.com)